atomix/atomix.github.io/copycat/docs/server.md

 When the cluster is first started, the provided set of member addresses typically represents the set of active members in the cluster.
 Each server in a cluster defines the same set of members.
 In the event that a cluster already exists when a server is started, the server will join the existing cluster.

 ### Configuring the state machine
 Underlying each server is a [`StateMachine`][StateMachine].
-The state machine is responsible for maintaining the state with relation to [commands][Command] and [queries][Query] submitted to the server by a client.
+The state machine is responsible for maintaining the state with relation to [`Command`][Command] and [`Query`][Query] operations submitted to the server by a client.
 State machines are provided in a factory to allow servers to transition between stateful and stateless states.

 ```java
 Address address = new Address("123.456.789.0", 5000);